Haminah113/BMICalculator/README.md

 # BMICalculator

-This is a simple BMI Calcultor.
+This is a simple BMI Calculator.